 Delicious cuisine (from the ground up) has been a big part of my life since I was a teenager.
 Herb gardening stole my heart 20+ years ago.
 Production vegetable gardening and mini-orcharding entered the picture 10+ years ago.
 And the Arcadian idea of landscape gardening (including livestock) has consumed me for the past 8 years.

-For about 10 years, I was also an avid scuba diver and even interned as a divemaster.
+For about 10 years, I was an avid scuba diver and even became a divemaster.
 That led me to become obsessed with underwater ecosystems.
 When I got asthma, I transferred my passion for underwater worlds to land-based ecosystems.

 I also have a degree in political science with an emphasis in political philosophy.
 However, an internship on Capitol Hill and a stint at a PAC helped me recognize that politics wasn’t my field.
-But that hasn’t stopped me from doing lots of research, contemplating political philosophy, and using that as fodder for my writing.
+But I am still deeply interested in political philosophy and using that as fodder for my writing.